Coventry Cross

 The Coventry Cross (Reproduction)

 [See Note at bottom of page.
-This important work of art is being rebuilt nearer to its original location]
+This important work of art has been rebuilt nearer to its original location]

 Not far from the Lady Godiva statue in Broadgate was the original site of the City’s Market Cross, known as the Coventry Cross.
 The original Medieval cross stood at the south end of Cross Cheaping (meaning market) where it joined up with Broadgate (see the illustration below):